55Honey/Acore_CarbonCopy/README.md

 - `.carboncopy help` shows a syntax message
 - Create a new character with same class/race as the one to copy in the same account.
 Do NOT log it in.
 - Log in with the source character
-- While logged in on the character to copy, do `.carboncopy $newToonsName`
+- While logged in on the character to copy from, do `.carboncopy $newToonsName`
 - **WAIT** for a minute before you log out.
 - Log on the new character, find a mailbox.
 The items in the mail show no enchants/gems.
-This is a client side issue, nothing can be done about it from the core.
 Once you take the items out of the mailbox, all modifications will be visible.

 ## What it does:
 - Delete the new characters starter gear, except the Homestone.